-- 7.1 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins the school. - 7.2 Parents can withdraw consent at any time and must notify the school if they do not wish their child's photographs to be used. - 7.3 Photographs of children used publicly will not be displayed with their name or other personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.
-(All Souls Data Policy)
+7.1 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins the school.

+7.2 Parents can withdraw consent at any time and must notify the All Souls if they do not wish their child's photographs to be used.

+- 7.3 Photographs of children used publicly will not be displayed with their name or other identifiable personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.

-8 Early Help
+8 Early Help Assessment

 8.1 All Souls School is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
-All Souls works closely with its neighbouring family hub to work with families in the community to improve outcomes for children.
+All Souls is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.

-Mosaic Family Hub Jardine Crescent Coventry CV4 9PL

-Tel: 024 76787801
+Mosaic Family Hub Jardine Crescent Coventry CV4 9PL Tel: 024 76787801 framework, available on the CSCP website.